 Dunstanburgh Castle in Northumberland

 Timings to consider are the walk to the castle which is roughly 1.3 miles each way, which Little K walked most of it on the way out.
 You will also have on top of that the time you spend exploring the castle and walking around the area.
+There are a couple of beaches you can stop at along the way.
+These are stone beaches but still great to stop off at with kids.

 The walk is easy to follow (just stick to the coastline!) or just follow the other people going to Dunstanburgh Castle!
 If you have your dog(s) with you keep them on a lead as there will more than likely be sheep about.
 It is also relatively flat with a slight incline up to the castle.